 George Baker Selection – The Very Best Of – “Little Green Bag” is such an outta-site track, but they never really were able to replicate it.
 Oh, yeah, they also did “Una Paloma Blanca”, a freakin’ MOR earworm that was always on the local radio station, and is now best known for Slim Whitman’s vesion with his yodel.

-Long John Baldry – Let the Heartaches Begin – He was a seminal blues singer in the UK, forming several groups and revues in the mid-60’s, and he was a big influence on Rod Stewart, among others.
-But as a recording artist, he gravitated to vocal pop instead of blues when he recorded for Pye, which this collection tackles.
-“Let the Heartaches Begin” is the highlight, but it’s rather disposable to be honest.
+Long John Baldry – Let the Heartaches Begin, Boogie Woogie – The Warner Bros.
+Recordings – He was a seminal blues singer in the UK, forming several groups and revues in the mid-60’s, and he was a big influence on Rod Stewart, among others.
+But as a recording artist, he gravitated to vocal pop instead of blues when he recorded for Pye, where “Let the Heartaches Begin” is the highlight, that’s rather disposable to be honest.
+His Warner Bros. stuff is more like it, with some decent work by Elton John and Ron Wood, and some vocal help from Maggie Bell.
+It’s still mainly for those who love the UK blues revival.

 Toni Basil – Mickey: The Very Best of Tony Basil – No, it’s not a one song album, but it really could have been a two-song single, with “Shopping A to Z” decent as well.
 There’s a Spanish version of “Mickey”, just in case you ever thought how that song would sound in Spanish.